nunomachado/nando-dql/README.md

 - `mrmiyagi`, which implements an agent that follows a hardcoded optimal strategy.
 - `<path-to-nando-model.pth>`, which loads a NandoDQL trained model from a file (`play` mode only).

-Nando DQL agent is implemented with a neural network comprising a 9-neuron input layer (linear activation) followed by a 18-neuron hidden layer (ReLu activation), and a 9-neuron output layer (linear activation).
+Nando DQL agent is implemented with neural network comprising a 9-neuron input layer, followed by an 18-neuron hidden layer with ReLU activation, and a 9-neuron output layer with linear activation.
 The 9 neurons of the input and output layers represent, respectively, the state of the nine cells of the tic-tac-toe board, and the nine possible actions a player can take.

 Nando is implemented in Python, using PyTorch.

-**1. Training mode:**
+### Train Mode

 ```bash
 python tictactoe/main.py train [options]